So this is what I’ve been doing this past week:

 - Also, Lauren just called and asked me to bring her yoga mat to her this afternoon because she left it at our house.
-Because out of everything on this list and my Monday TO DO LIST, reuniting Lauren with her yoga mat is probably the most crucial and vital thing I have to get done today!
+Because out of everything on this list and my Monday TO DO LIST, reuniting Lauren with her yoga mat is probably the most crucial thing I have to get done today!

 I feel like I’m leaving something else important off of my list here, but — oh well — I suppose that’s enough for this past week heading into today.